Riverview Public Library

 The Children's Room and Early Learning HIVE will provide a kid-friendly space for preschool and elementary age customers and their parents or caregivers.
 In addition to the collection of children's books and DVDs, the room offers computers configured just for kids and child-sized tables and chairs.

 The Riverview Public Library is enhanced by a terrazzo floor mural, The River of Fire by artist Barry Goodman, set into the main entranceway of the library and flows throughout the lobby hall leading to the library’s Main Reading Room.
-The Riverview Public Library also includes a series of stained-glass windows depicting the people, plants, and animals native to the area.
+The Riverview Public Library also includes a series of stained-glass windows by McMow Art Glass depicting the people, plants, and animals native to the area.

 Inspiration for the new location’s Old Florida Grandeur style came from old Florida postcards and a 1940s coastal vibe.
 The interior’s light and airy color pallete of whites, mints, and other shades of soft green are balanced by the richer wood finishes of the beamed ceiling and the furniture.
 Outside you will find granite book benches with iconic book titles in the garden space.